 Barr Laboratories, Inc. (Barr) and Geneva Pharmaceuticals, Inc. (Geneva) have each submitted Abbreviated New Drug Applications (ANDAs) seeking FDA approval to market generic forms of Prozac before the expiration of the Company's patents.
 The ANDAs assert that Lilly's U.S. patents covering Prozac are invalid and unenforceable.
 In April 1996, the Company filed suit against Barr in federal court in Indianapolis seeking a ruling that Barr's challenge to Lilly's patents is without merit.
 In June 1997, the Company filed a similar suit against Geneva in the same court.
+The patent validity aspects of the case are currently set for trial in January 1999.
 While the Company believes that the claims of Barr and Geneva are without merit, there can be no assurance that the Company will prevail.
 An unfavorable outcome of this litigation could have a material adverse effect on the Company's consolidated financial position, liquidity, or results of operations.